 If you're contemplating loan repayment, you have several options in the two broad categories known as Traditional and Income Driven.
 The most up-to-date information is available at studentaid.gov.
 If you wish to pursue Public Service Loan Forgiveness (PSLF), you must abide by all program rules.
 There are some very useful FAQs on the government's Public Service Loan Forgiveness site, addressing employer qualification, loan eligibility, qualifying payments, and the process itself.
 I strongly recommend reading through all this information.
 While that may seem like a pain, keep in mind that doing this properly could mean having a massive amount of your loan debt forgiven, so all your learning is time well spent.

 DoctoredMoney.org observes that many graduating medical students would be best positioned by selecting REPAYE or PAYE repayment plans if they are interested in PSLF.
 This does not mean these are automatically the best choices for all graduates, but these are likely to be solid choices for many.
 Rather than reinventing the wheel here I recommend you visit DoctoredMoney’s Student Debt resources, which explain which repayment plans are advantageous under certain circumstances.
+You may also wish to check with your on-campus financial aid office or the Financial Aid section at the Association of American Medical Colleges.

 If you find yourself unable to make federal student loan payments you may be able to avoid default by seeking forbearance or deferment.
 Either will allow you to temporarily stop making payments or to make reduced payments.
 In the case of forbearance you will still be required to pay accrued interest on your federal loans.
 In the case of deferment, the federal government may pay the interest on your loans during the deferment period.
 Whether the government covers your interest or not depends on your loan type.
 See studentaid.ed.gov to determine whether your loan type is eligible for such government assistance.
 If you’re responsible for interest payments but elect not to pay them, those required payments may be capitalized—they will be added to your loan principal—and it will take you longer to pay off the loans.